EhsanGLB/heatSimpleFoam/README.md

 # heatSimpleFoam
-This is a solver for forced convection heat transfer based on foam-extend-4.1.
+This is a solver for steady forced convection heat transfer based on foam-extend-4.1.

 ## Mathematical Relationships